Neats29/neats29.github.io/source/_posts/self-love.md

 <h1 style="font-size: 1.6em;">Finding indestructible love</h1>

 Then, during another unordinary state of consciousness, I experienced a thing deep, deep inside me that loved me no matter what.
 It wasn’t a “part” exactly, it felt deeper than that.
 Unconditional, unapologetic love.
 It didn’t care what the hell I did, it loved me regardless.
 There was no need for shame.
 And although I am skeptical of unconditional love (between individuals), I had no doubt in the unconditionality of this love.
-All the negative emotions I felt towards myself 3 years ago, seemed to have vanished, and be replaced by this love.
+All the negative emotions I felt towards myself all those years ago, seemed to have vanished, and be replaced by this love.
 Or perhaps it had always been there, buried under harmful beliefs about myself.

 I don’t know whether this shift is persistent and baseline-raising or not.
 But what I do know is that in general, these days, I relate to myself in a much more loving way.
 And I seem to have more equanimity too as seen in my Tweets: